kpbhat25/kpbhat25.github.io/_pages/about.md

 ---
-> I am honored to have received the prestigious SAMSUNG - IITM PRAVARTAK Fellowship, supporting my research in Bio-Medical Image Processing at Indian Institute of Technology Madras under Prof. Mohanasankar Sivaprakasam's guidance.
+> I am honored to have received the prestigious SAMSUNG - IITM PRAVARTAK Fellowship, supporting my research at IITM.

 ---